Samsung/LexSubGen/README.md

 ### 3.2.
 Results reproduction
-Here we list reproduction commands that correspond to the results presented in the table above.
-Besides saving to the 'run-directory' all results are saved using mlflow.
+Here we list XLNet reproduction commands that correspond to the results presented in the table above.
+Reproduction commands for all models you can find in ```scripts/lexsub-all-models.sh``` Besides saving to the 'run-directory' all results are saved using mlflow.
 To check them you can run ```mlflow ui``` in LexSubGen directory and then open the web page in a browser.